soundasleep/railswiki/README.md

 ## MVP

 1. A nice default style
-1. Files can be deleted
-1. Pages can be deleted
-1. Histories can be deleted
 1. When login fails, redirect to an error page, not 500

 ## TODO